jonathan-fielding/SimpleStateManager/README.md

 ##Release Log

+### 4.0.0 - 10th December 2017</h2>
+In SimpleStateManager 4.0.0 the library is completely rewritten into ES6.
+I also updated the API so that there is less duplication.

+* Updated whole codebase to ES6
+* Seperated out the `utils` into a seperate file
+* Seperated out `state` into a seperate file
+* Use requestAnimationFrame for debounce [Issue #41]

 ###3.2.0 - August 24th, 2016
 * Add method to enable developers to attach multiple callbacks to a state